qwertzy-antonio-godinho/ma-lab/README.md

         - `lab-network.sh --autostart network-malnet-internal.xml`
         - `lab-network.sh --up network-malnet-internal.xml` (if autostart is not set, then this script needs to be run after every host reboot)

-2. Place a copy of a Windows 7 64 Bit and Ubuntu 20.04 Server 64 Bit ISO file in `images` directory
+2. Place a copy of a Windows 7 64 Bit and Ubuntu 20.04.01 Server 64 Bit ISO file in `images` directory

 3. Edit script files:

-    - Gateway - NOTE: username: gateway, password: ubuntu DOES NOT WORK!!! instead had to hardcode root user's password as ubuntu, after login add a user `adduser gateway` and change root password!!!
+    - Gateway:
         - `lab-gateway-vm-builder.sh` file:
             - VM_OS_ISO variable points to Ubuntu ISO file
             - Customize VM_NAME, VM_DISK_SIZE, VM_DISK_TYPE variables
         - Optional steps:
-            - Edit VM configuration `user-data` file, and set the username and password (default username: gateway, password: ubuntu DOES NOT WORK!) `echo YOUR_PASSWORD | mkpasswd -m sha512crypt --stdin`
+            - Edit VM configuration `user-data` file, make changes and set the username and password (default username: gateway, password: ubuntu) `echo YOUR_PASSWORD | mkpasswd -m sha512crypt --stdin`
             - Any files inside `tools` directory will be included in the ISO build and accessible from within the guest.
     - Analysis:
         - `lab-win7-64-vm-builder.sh` file: